In this post we round up some essential email marketing statistics from around the web, updated for 2018…

 Personalized Emails and Consumers

 Taken from a bluehornet survey, these email marketing statistics show that customers expect retailers to use implicit and explicit data to personalize marketing emails.

 The Best Time to Send Cart Abandonment Emails

 We know that cart abandonment emails work well, but the timing can make a massive difference to their effectiveness.

 Our stats, taken from 500 global brands, show that one hour from abandonment is the sweet spot.
-Also, the effectiveness is greatly reduced if the email is sent 24 hour after the shopper has left the site.
+Also, the effectiveness is greatly reduced if the email is sent more than 24 hours after the shopper has left the site.

 How Marketing Emails Influence Consumers